lynxthecat/cake-autorate/README.md

 ## Polite request

 If you use this script I have just one ask.
-Please post on the OoenWrt thread referenced below and comment with your feedback.
+Please post on the OpenWrt thread referenced below and comment with your feedback.
 This will help improve the script for the benefit of others.